xakon/Hangman/README.md

 ### The sentence base

 The sentences are taken from hangman\input.txt.
-You can add your own senteces to base.
+You can add your own sentences to base.
 The sentence must be in newline and cannot contain the punctuation marks.

 ### Screenshot